By John Morris

 Cost of Living in Galway

-Rent in Galway, on average, is 40.48% lower than Dublin.
+Rent in Galway, on average, is around 30% lower than Dublin.
 These reduced figures are reflected right across the board meaning that your money will go much further here than it will in Dublin or Cork.

 NB.
 The examples which follow are for illustrative purposes only.
 Prices will vary depending on requirements, individual circumstances, and funds available.